toto6038/windows-uwp.zh-tw/windows-apps-src/audio-video-camera/supported-codecs.md

-## 視訊轉碼器與支援的格式
+## Video codec & format support

-下表顯示各裝置系列支援的視訊編碼器和格式。
+The following tables show the video codec and format support for each device family.

-**注意**
+> [!NOTE]
--   指示支援 H.265 時，表示不是該裝置系列中的所有裝置都支援。
+> Where H.265 support is indicated, it is not necessarily supported by all devices within the device family.
--   指示支援 MPEG-2/MPEG-1 時，表示只有安裝選用的 Microsoft DVD 通用 Windows app 之後才支援。
+> Where MPEG-2/MPEG-1 support is indicated, it is only supported with the installation of the optional Microsoft DVD Universal Windows app.

-### 桌上型電腦
+### Desktop

 <table>
 <colgroup>